Frequently Asked Questions

 On FlashFunders, anyone can have access to those opportunities on an open, transparent online market.

-Without startup investing, the world would be a very different place.
+Without early-stage investing, the world would be a very different place.
 Great ideas need you.

 Private Stock with No Public Market:

 Private stocks are securities with no public market for resale.
 The investments are private and illiquid, so you can't convert them to cash easily.
 You should be willing to hold that investment indefinitely.